ashleychilders/project_resume_chiders_ashley/README.md

 **Comments**

 1.)
-For my custom JavaScript I set a listener event of mouseover for my different sections.
+For my custom JavaScript I set an event listener of mouseover for my different sections.
 When the mouse hovered over a specific section I color coded it to match the color used for the navigation buttons.
 I did this to set the different sections apart visually.

 2.)
 I used the backstretch plugin to have three images rotating in the background.
 I took these photos at the Renwick Gallery in Washington, DC.